 - (1) Consists of (a) 2,415,300 shares of common stock and (b) 9,834,369 shares of common stock issuable upon conversion of preferred stock.
-Voting and investment power over the shares held by PureTech Health LLC is exercised by its board of directors.
+Voting and investment power over the shares held by PureTech Health LLC is exercised by its parent entity, PureTech Health plc.
+The board of directors of PureTech Health plc consists of Mr. Joi Ito, Dr. Raju Kucherlapati, Dr. John LaMattina, Dr. Robert Langer, Dame Marjorie Scardino, Dr. Ben Shapiro, Mr. Christopher Viehbacher, Ms. Daphne Zohar and Mr. Stephen Muniz.
+None of the members of the board of directors of PureTech Health plc or PureTech Health LLC has individual voting or investment power with respect to such shares.
 The address for PureTech Health LLC and the individuals listed above is c/o PureTech Health LLC, 501 Boylston Street, Suite 6102, Boston, MA 02116. - (2) Consists of 2,587,992 shares of common stock issuable upon conversion of preferred stock.
-All shares are held by NIBR is an indirect wholly-owned subsidiary of, and controlled by, Novartis AG.
-The address for NIBR is 250 Massachusetts Avenue, Cambridge, MA 02139. - (3) Consists of shares of common stock issuable upon conversion of preferred stock held by OrbiMed Private Investments VI, L.P. ("OPI VI").
-The address of OPI VI is 601 Lexington Avenue, 54th floor, New York, New York 10022.
+All shares are held by NIBR.
+NIBR is an indirect wholly-owned subsidiary of, and controlled by, Novartis AG.
+The address for NIBR is 250 Massachusetts Avenue, Cambridge, MA 02139. - (3) Consists of 5,501,948 shares of common stock issuable upon conversion of preferred stock held by OrbiMed Private Investments VI, LP ("OPI VI").
+OrbiMed Capital GP VI LLC ("GP VI") is the sole general partner of OPI VI.
+OrbiMed Advisors LLC ("OrbiMed Advisors") is the managing member of GP VI.
+Samuel D. Isaly is the managing member of and owner of a controlling interest in OrbiMed Advisors.
+By virtue of such relationships, GP VI, OrbiMed Advisors, and Mr. Isaly may be deemed to have voting and investment power with respect to the shares held by OPI VI and as a result may be deemed to have beneficial ownership of such shares.
+Jonathan T. Silverstein, a member of OrbiMed Advisors, is a member of our board of directors.
+Each of GP VI, OrbiMed Advisors, Mr. Isaly and Mr. Silverstein disclaims beneficial ownership of the shares held by OPI VI, except to the extent of its or his pecuniary interest therein if any.
+The address of these entities is 601 Lexington Avenue, 54th floor, New York, New York 10022.